safwat190/Metagenomic_project/README.md

 # Metagenomic_project
-Analysis of 16S RNA sequencing for 133 samples for the metagenomics course project.
+Analysis of 133 fecal samples 16S sequencing data for the metagenomics course project.

 #### Samples and their URLs were retrieved from the NCBI database (accession SRA: PRJNA565903)
 https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA565903